dvsa/cvs-tsk-update-test-stations/README.md

 - <b>start</b>: `npm start` - _launch serverless offline service_
 - <b>dev</b>: `npm run dev` - _run in parallel the service and unit tests in_ `--watch` _mode with live reload_.
-- <b>test</b>: `npm t` - _execute the unit test suite_
+- <b>test</b>: `npm run test` - _execute the unit test suite_
 - <b>build</b>: `npm run build` - _bundle the project for production_
 - <b>production build</b>: `npm run build:production` - _generate the project with bundled libraries, minified, concatenated code_

 ### Offline

-Serverless-offline with webpack is used to run the project locally.
+Serverless-offline is used to run the project locally.
 Please use `npm run dev` script to do so.
 Go to `http://localhost:3001/local/version` to confirm that everything has loaded correctly, you should see that the version is the same as the version in the `package.json`

 The below routes are available as default routes from this scaffolding